foxxqin/HomeServiceRobot/README.md

 # HomeServiceRobot

+Project Package Explained:

+add_markers - includes 2 nodes: add_markers_node is for the home service function; add_markers is for create virtual object check. pick_objects - allow robot to automatically navigate to the pickup zone and wait for 5 seconds then navigate to the dropoff zone. slam_gmapping - mapping the world. turtlebot_gazebo - simulate the turtlebot robot in predefined world. turtlebot_interactions - Visualizing TurtleBot in RViz. turtlebot_teleop - control the robot with keyboard.

 How to use:

 1. Clone the entire solution or download the files into local ROS workspace, for example ~/catkin_ws folder.